sharetribe/flex-docs/src/docs/ftw-introduction/01-how-to-customize-ftw/index.md

 template as a starting point for customizations.

 To use the Marketplace API, you will need a client ID.
-You can obtain one by creating a new Flex marketplace at
+You can obtain one by creating a new Sharetribe marketplace at
 [the Sharetribe website](https://www.sharetribe.com/#start-building-with-flex).

 ### Check that you have the correct transaction processes in your environment